uptech/appfit-sdk-docs/docs/kotlin/usage.md

 appfit.identifyUser("USER_ID")
 ```

-Setting this to null, will remove all events going forward from including the userId.
+Setting this identifier to null will remove user tracking from all events going forward.

 ```kotlin
 appfit.identifyUser(null)